tkhang1999/semantic-food-search/README.md

 The traditional approach to address semantic search is to transform each sentence into a vector space such that semantically similar sentences will be close to each other.
 We use Sentence-BERT (SBERT) to derive semantically meaningful BERT embeddings that can be compared using cosine similarity.
-As a result, we are able to retrieve reviews that have a similar meaning to our query.
+As a result, we are able to retrieve food products with reviews that have a similar meaning to our query.
-For example, for the "*astonishing food*" query, the system will return similar reviews like "*amazing food*" and "*delicious food*," which may not be retrieved if only textual similarity is used.
+For example, for the "*astonishing food*" query, the system will return products with similar reviews like "*amazing food*" and "*delicious food*," which may not be retrieved if only textual similarity is used.

 **Web Demo: https://semantic-embeddings.herokuapp.com/**